 Towing a trailer can be tiring and regular breaks should be taken.
-Over-landing with a trailer can be even more tiring, and more frequent breaks should be taken when driving off road.
-When taking regular breaks, use the opportunity to check your vehicle and trailer hitch and generally look over to ensure everything is as per normal.
+Overlanding with a trailer can be even more tiring and requires more frequent breaks when driving off road.
+When taking regular breaks, use the opportunity to check your vehicle and trailer hitch and take general look over the trailer, to ensure everything is as per normal.